TheTaylorLee/AdminToolbox/Required/readme.md

-This Folder exists so the publish PSGallery can import required modules.
+This module exists as a solution to some problems with a github action.
+It serves no purpose to the Admintoolbox modules themselves.